 - Recognize and address underlying issues that are being neglected

 I’ll bet this sounds like a better alternative.
 If so, it all begins with a single phone call.
 Read more about anxiety and depression treatment.
-Let’s connect for a consultation soon.
+If you are in the Denver area (Lakewood & Longmont locations), let’s connect for a free consultation soon.